Battlbox

 Preparing for Emergencies

-• Kale: Keep kale in the refrigerator in a perforated plastic bag to maintain freshness.
-For long-term storage, consider blanching and freezing it.
+- Kale: Keep fresh kale in the refrigerator in a perforated plastic bag.
+For long-term emergency use, blanch the leaves and freeze them.

 Incorporating into Your Emergency Plan